mlabbee/lifesmet/README.md

-<<<<<<< HEAD
 Overview
 ========

-Every Chef installation needs a Chef Repository.
-This is the place where cookbooks, roles, config files and other artifacts for managing systems with Chef will live.
-We strongly recommend storing this repository in a version control system such as Git and treat it like source code.
+Greetings, this is the place where my personal cookbooks, roles, config files and other artifacts for managing systems with Chef live.

-While we prefer Git, and make this repository available via GitHub, you are welcome to download a tar or zip archive and use your favorite version control system to manage the code.
+regards,

+Sulayman Touray

 Repository Directories
 ======================